HCPlantern/quartz/content/study/CS186/Query Optimization.md

 # Selectivity Estimation

-Selectivity estimation is an approximation for what percentage of [[Page|pages]] will make it through the operator onto the operator above it.
+- Selectivity estimation is an approximation for what percentage of [[Page|pages]] will make it through the operator onto the operator above it.
+- In other words, it determines how many of the input [[Page|pages]] will be included in the output of the operator in the data processing chain.